 If you are eligible for Social Security or other benefits, you should apply for them immediately.
 For more information, contact the National Brain Injury Information Center or visit socialsecurity.gov.

 When faced with a diagnosis of brain injury, family members often find it very difficult to consider the issues of guardianship.
 A guardianship is a legal relationship between the guardian (typically court appointed) and an incapacitated individual.
-The guardianship gives the guardian the legal duty and right to act on behalf of an incapacitated person and make decisions that effect the person’s money and life.
+The guardianship gives the guardian the legal duty and right to act on behalf of an incapacitated person and make decisions that affect the person’s money and life.
 It is vital to have open, honest discussion between family members, doctors, and attorneys to ensure the individual's interests are protected and determine if a guardianship is in order.

 Guardianship should be considered in situations where an individual with brain injury is impaired to the extent that he or she is partially or totally unable to manage finances or take care of their physical health and safety.
 Guardianship laws differ from state to state, and there is no federal law regarding guardianship.
 Hospital case workers, doctors, and lawyers are reliable sources for information on guardianship in your community.

 Brain injury can cause a strain on finances and, therefore, it is important to be as organized and informed as possible.
 While specifying preferences for decisions ahead of time can relieve the burden of decision-making, many must make these decisions after the brain injury.
 While each state has its own unique requirements, there are many standard legal documents that are commonly associated with a catastrophic injury.
 These can include:

 Advance Directive: An advance directive contains directions or written instructions that state a person's wishes about his or her future medical care and end-of-life measures and is used when a person cannot think clearly or tell people what health care they want.
 The most common types of advance directives are living wills, power of attorney, and “Do Not Resuscitate” orders.